agormp/phylotreelib/README.md

 #### Constructing Tree object from lists of parent and child nodes corresponding to branches in tree

 The constructor Tree.from_branchinfo() constructs a tree from information about all individual branches in the tree.
 Specifically the input is a list of parent node IDs and a list of child node IDs (of the same length), such that each pairing of parentnode and  childnode corresponds to a branch in the tree.
-It is possible to add extra lists containing the corresponding branch lengths and comments.
-Using this constructor allows the specific naming of internal nodes (otherwise set automatically based on e.g. the order in which a newick string is parsed). **NOTE:** internal node IDs have to be integers, while leave IDs have to be strings.
+It is possible to add extra lists containing the corresponding branch lengths and branc labels.
+Using this constructor allows the specific naming of internal nodes (which are otherwise set automatically based on e.g. the order in which a newick string is parsed). **NOTE:** internal node IDs have to be integers, while leaf IDs have to be strings.

 ```
 parentlist = [100, 100, 101, 101, 102, 102]